LinghaoChan/UniMoCap/resource/docs/en-wholebody.md

         ```

     OK!
-After all these processing, we will get the H3D-format UniMocap dataset following the structure like:
+After all these processing, we will get the SMPL-X-format UniMocap dataset following the structure like:

     ```bash
     ./body-only-unimocap/UniMocap